 - Make sure that the drive that you want to recover is attached to your machine.
 Once you launch Disk Drill, it will display the drives that it can access.

-- Click on the ‘Recover’ button for the drive you wish to work with.
-Disk Drill will inform you if you need to make changes before proceeding, such as Granting Full Disk Access in the latest version of macOS Mojave.
+- Click on the ‘Search for lost data’ button for the drive you wish to work with.
+Disk Drill will inform you if you need to make changes before proceeding, such as Granting Full Disk Access in the latest version of macOS Bis Sur.
 It will then go through all of its scanning options to find any files that can be recovered.

 - Preview the files you found.
 Click on the ‘eye’ icon next to your file to preview.